 Only soils meeting the classifications described in Table 1 are recommended for use.
-The minimum required compaction level for the respective soil is dependent upon the expected fill height and the trench shape being cut.
+The minimum required compaction level for the respective soil is dependent upon the expected fill height and the shape of the trench being cut.
 Reference the Trench Construction section of this installation guide for compaction level and allowable fill height recommendations.